 To stick to the spirit of this initiative, we decided not to suggest any voting strategy or share our own picks.
 How could we possibly display favoritism? 😅 You all rock!

-The end result was that we managed to score a win in nearly every category where at least one Aephian was nominated.
+The result was that we scored a win in nearly every category where at least one Aephian was nominated.
 We couldn’t be more proud!

 Of the 11 community-focused categories, Aephia and Aephians managed to get nominated in 7, with 11 Aephia-affiliated nominations to choose from.

 We managed to take home the prize in 4 of these categories, with a fifth win going to the 2-person team of RatODoom and SpriteVonPixel’s Tufa Attack community game: